pcoinproject/pcoin.dev/docs/Pcoin-Core/Miscellaneous/files.md

 ## Data directory location

-The data directory is the default location where the Sbit Core files are stored.
+The data directory is the default location where the PCOIN Core files are stored.

 1. The default data directory paths for supported platforms are: